pestphp/website/source/docs/plugins/laravel.md

 ✓ get '/' → assertStatus 200
 ```

-To import multiple methods, wrap them in curly brackets like so:
+To import multiple functions, wrap them in curly brackets like so:

 ```php
 use function Pest\Laravel\{get, getJson};